Infrastructure Management

 sudo apt install podman podman-compose

-# Alias for compatibility with Makefiles
+# Alias for Makefile compatibility

 alias docker=podman